dhsorens/rholang/docs/rholangtut.md

 In the above example, the name `someName` is private.
 By "private", we mean that no other process can send or receive messages over this channel unless we explicitly send its name to the other process.

-If rholang is running on the blockchain, the messages sent on this channel will be publicly visible, so it is not "private" in the sense of being secret.
-Channels created with `new` cannot be mentioned explicitly in rholang source code.
+If Rholang is running on the blockchain, the messages sent on this channel will be publicly visible, so it is not "private" in the sense of being secret.
+Channels created with `new` cannot be mentioned explicitly in Rholang source code.
 Even if you see the bits of a private name on the blockchain, there is no language production to turn those bits back into the name.

 We sometimes use the term "unforgeable" to describe these names when we want to emphasize the inability to construct them from bits.